Beets: The Ultimate Cooking Guide

 While the familiar red beet reigns supreme, there are actually several varieties of beets to explore.
 Each has its own unique character and flavor:

-• Golden beets: These beauties boast a bright golden hue and a subtly sweet, almost honey-like flavor.
+• golden beets: These beauties boast a bright golden hue and a subtly sweet, almost honey-like flavor.
 They're perfect for adding a touch of color and a subtle sweetness to salads or roasted vegetable dishes.

 • Red beets: These are the classic beetroot, known for their deep crimson color and rich, earthy flavor.
 They're perfect for making borscht, salads, and roasted dishes.